TypeTerrors/ts_agent/README.md

 # ts_trade Neural Trading Engine

 This project builds a TypeScript-based neural trading engine that consumes KuCoin trade data, aggregates it into feature-rich windows, feeds those windows into a temporal convolutional network (TCN), and adjusts model-driven signals with a risk map to produce bounded exposure guidance.
+The training runtime lives under `training/`, while a Go websocket API under `api/` streams new predictions to subscribers.

 The sections below walk through the entire flow—data ingestion, feature construction, model training, risk management, and decision output—in the exact order that the application executes.
 Setup and run instructions follow at the end.